 Skip to main content

-AI Is the Top Cyber Security Innovation of 2021
+How AI Is Transforming Cyber Security

 These professionals must be experts regarding cutting-edge technologies used in cyber security.
 STU’s MBA in Cyber Security Management program helps students develop this expertise by examining innovative technologies used by cyber security professionals and malicious cybercriminals alike.
-Artificial intelligence (AI) is at the forefront among these innovations, central to today’s most advanced cyber security systems and programs.
+Artificial intelligence (AI) sits at the forefront among these innovations, central to today’s most advanced cyber security systems and programs.

 What Is AI?

 An artificial neural network (ANN) is an advanced type of deep learning and subset of ML.
-ANNs are designed to mimic the powerful neural networks of the human brain.
+ANNs mimic the powerful neural networks of the human brain.
 The human brain can process and learn from immense amounts of integrated information gathered from many sensors (eyes, ears, skin, etc.).
 A neural network works similarly, integrating multiple layers of input from myriad sources to analyze, learn and make decisions.

 What Does Cyber Security Protect Against?